develprr/metamatic-framework/README.md

 componentWillUnmount = () => disconnectFromStores(this);
 ```

-## Basic Event Handling with Metamatic
+## Using Events

+Even though events are typically connected to stores the way that updating a store causes Metamatic to broadcast (or dispatch or radiate) a similarly named event
+as the store itself, there are situations that you want to fire a standalone event without updating any store.
+You may also want to implement a standalone event listener that handles events but does not necessarily update any store.

+### Implementing Event Listeners

-But when you want to handle Metamatic events inside components that don't need to be unmounted or any static methods and utility functions,
+When you want to handle Metamatic events inside components that don't need to be unmounted or any static methods and utility functions,
 simply use **handleEvent** and **handleEvents** functions for registering handlers for Metamatic events:

 ```js